Egg decorating in Slavic culture

 The tradition of egg decoration in Slavic cultures originated in pagan times, and was transformed by the process of religious syncretism into the Christian Easter egg.
 Over time, many new techniques were added.
 Some versions of these decorated eggs have retained their pagan symbolism, while others have added Christian symbols and motifs.

 While decorated eggs of various nations have much in common, national traditions, color preferences, motifs used and preferred techniques vary.

-This is a Central and Eastern European, and not strictly Slavic, tradition since non-Slavic ethnic groups in the area (ex.
-Hungarians, Lithuanians, Romanians) also practice it.
+The oldest decorated eggs for were found in Ukraine.
+The tradition of decorating eggs (especially for Easter) was popularised and is no longer strictly Slavic, known across Europe and also practised in non-Slavic countries, e.g. Britain (since at least the 13th century), Spain, Hungary (hímestojás), Lithuania (margutis), Romania (ouă vopsite, incondeiate or impistrite) and Sweden (måla ägg, since at least the 18th century).

+In Central Europe in particular, it developed into a small-scale art form.

 Etymology

 The names of the various types of Slavic decorated eggs come from the method of decoration, as noted in detailed descriptions below.

 Many of the names of wax-resist style eggs derive from the Old Slavonic пьсати which refers to writing or painting.

 By country

 Croatia

 The word pisanica is derived from the Croatian word that means "writing."
 The most common phrase put on pisanicas is "Happy Easter," or "Sretan Uskrs."
 Other common decorations are doves, crosses, flowers, traditional designs, and other slogans wishing health and happiness.

 In the Međimurje area, soot would often be mixed with oak to make a dark brown color.
 Green plants would be used for green dye.